Architecture

 If this feature is configured any request will be prohibited without authentication.
 In addition, configuration flag auth.allow_read_only can be used in order to allow read-only operations - reading index page and packages - without authorization.

-For authenticated users it uses encrypted session cookies to store tokens; encryption key is generated each time at the start of the application.
+For authenticated users it uses encrypted session cookies to store tokens; encryption key is read from configuration or generated at the start of the application if not set.
 It also stores expiration time of the session inside.

 External calls